 The Company has two oil fields (Bom Lugar and Mãe-da-lua).
+Total oil sales from these two fields averaged 6 bopd in 2023 and 2022.

-The Bom Lugar oil field (2,240 gross acres), consists of one producing well, one shut-in well and one active water disposal (injector) well.
+The Bom Lugar oil field (2,240 gross acres), consists of two producing wells, one shut-in well and one active water disposal (injector) well.
 The field has a production battery equipped with testing, water separation and trucking facilities.
+In 2023, the Company drilled and completed the BL-06 well, with production from the well commencing in the fourth quarter of 2023.

 The Mãe-da-lua field (431 gross acres) has one producing well and a production battery which is equipped with testing, water separation and trucking facilities.
-Total oil sales from these two fields averaged 6 bopd in 2022 (2 bopd in 2021).